industrial-edge/jenkins-cicd/pipeline/README.md

 <img src="graphics/create_project.gif" width="1000"/>

-5) Go to your created project and clisk on "Create application"
+5) Go to your created project and click on "Create application"

 6) Fill in the form for your application